~ By Duncan Haughey

 WE ARE CONNECTED ~ Follow us on social media to get regular updates and opinion on what's happening in the world of project management.

-General Project Management • Critical Factors for Project Success in Plan-Driven and Agile Methods https://t.co/DOxgvkBIlf about 27 days ago
+General Project Management • Writing a CV for a Project Manager role https://t.co/5EvjVLz8ui about 3 days ago